 United States GP Qualifying: Max Verstappen beats Lewis Hamilton to Austin F1 pole on final lap

-Watch Sunday's race at 8pm live only on Sky Sports F1 and Sky Sports Main Event, with build-up from Austin from 6.30pm
+Watch Sunday's race at 8pm live only on Sky Sports F1 and Sky Sports Main Event, with build-up in Austin from 6.30pm; Title leader Max Verstappen claims ninth pole position of season, but Lewis Hamilton alongside on front row for long run to Austin's wide first corner

 By James Galloway

-Max Verstappen put Red Bull back on the front foot against Mercedes in F1's epic title duel by beating Lewis Hamilton to pole position in the final laps of United States GP qualifying.
+Max Verstappen put Red Bull back on the front foot against Mercedes in F1's gripping title duel by beating Lewis Hamilton to pole position in the final laps of United States GP qualifying.

+The title rivals started their final attempts behind an on-form Sergio Perez, who impressively held provisional pole in the second Red Bull, but both ultimately lapped quicker than the Mexican - with Verstappen emerging fastest of all.

-The duelling pair both improved on their final attempts of Q3 to bump provisional polesitter Sergio Perez down to third place but it was title leader Verstappen who emerged on top, by two tenths of a second from Hamilton with a pole lap of 1:32.910.
+With late drizzle falling at the Circuit of the Americas, Verstappen outpaced Hamilton by two tenths of a second with a pole-winning lap of 1:32.910.

+It is the first time Mercedes have been beaten to pole in Austin since 2013 and belies recent suggestions that the reigning champions may moved clear of Red Bull on performance.

-Separated by just six points in the championship, Verstappen and Hamilton will share the front row for the first time in four races and battle for the lead on the long uphill run to Turn One at the Circuit of the Americas at lights out at 8pm on Sunday.
+Separated by just six points in the championship, Verstappen and Hamilton will nonetheless share the front row for the first time in four races and battle for the lead on the long uphill run to Turn One at the Circuit of the Americas when the five red start lights for Sunday's race go out at 8pm - live only on Sky Sports.

-Perez, delivering one of his strongest Saturdays so far for Red Bull, will start third.

-"That is why they are the championship protagonists," said Sky F1's Martin Brundle of the final-lap switch around.
+"That is why they are the championship protagonists," said Sky F1's Martin Brundle of the final-lap switch around with Perez.
 "When they need to they can find something a bit special.
 That was sensational driving all around."

+Although Perez's hopes of finally landing his maiden F1 pole on his 211th race weekend were dashed at the last, the Mexican can take solace from a strong weekend so far and third place means it is Red Bull who have both their cars in the leading starting positions against one Mercedes.

-Valtteri Bottas was fourth in the second Mercedes but drops to ninth on the grid owing to another Mercedes engine change penalty.
+Valtteri Bottas did qualify fourth in the other Mercedes but drops to ninth on the grid owing to yet another engine change penalty, which was confirmed on Friday.

 That promotes Charles Leclerc to fourth and his team-mate Carlos Sanz to fifth, with improved Ferrari outqualifying constructors' rivals McLaren again.